EyadAlsadouni/AI-Based-Education/myPlanning.md

 3. **Error Prevention**: Fixed React key errors and API 404 errors
 4. **User Experience**: More concise, focused questions that are easier to understand
 5. **Optional Fields**: Clear indication of what's required vs optional

-### Current Status:
-- Step 3: Learning style question is optional, no validation blocking
-- Step 4: Dynamic, personalized goals based on user's health goal, knowledge level, and interests
-- No more React key errors or 404 API errors
-- Questions are more concise and user-friendly
-- Better placeholder examples that match the specific condition selected

 ## Step 3 & Step 4 Differentiation - January 2025